stevencox/blackbalsam-covid-19-data/README.md

 The [COVID-19 and Particulate Matter link](https://projects.iq.harvard.edu/covid-pm/home) and related [analytics](https://github.com/wxwx1993/PM_COVID)

 ### GeoJSON
-Choropleth bounaries at the state and county level at multiple resolutions.
+Choropleth boundaries at the state and county level at multiple resolutions.

 See the `update` script for details of current data sets.
 Submit a pull request to add a data set.